Inflation in Nigeria

 Nigeria - Inflation

-Consumer prices rose 0.94% on a month-on-month basis in April, up from March’s 0.79% climb.
-The acceleration was largely driven by faster growth of food prices.
+Consumer prices increased 1.04% on a month-on-month basis in September, up from August’s 0.99% rise.
+The slight acceleration was mainly driven by a faster growth of food prices.

-Meanwhile, core consumer prices, which exclude volatile agricultural produce, rose 0.70% month-on-month in April, above March’s 0.53% increase.
-In addition, core inflation edged down to an over three-year low of 9.3% in April (March: 9.5%).
+Moreover, core consumer prices, which exclude volatile agricultural produce, rose 0.89% month-on-month in September, above August’s 0.67% increase.
+Core inflation climbed to 8.9% in September from 8.7% in August.

-FocusEconomics Consensus Forecast panelists expect inflation to average 11.7% in 2019, which is down 0.2 percentage points from last month’s forecast.
-In 2020, inflation is seen averaging 11.5%.
+FocusEconomics Consensus Forecast panelists expect inflation to average 11.2% in 2020, which is unchanged from last month’s forecast.
+In 2021, inflation is seen averaging 11.0%.

 Nigeria - Inflation Data